Generating a good random map is a very hard job!

-I experimented with something I call “combinatory” map.
+I experimented with something I call a “combinatory” map.

 It’s a name I made up, I did not see any reference online talking about this approach.

-The idea behind it, is to take some basic shapes, like rectangles, triangles and circles in different size and positions and merge them to a single block.
+The idea behind it is to take some basic shapes, like rectangles, triangles, and circles in different sizes and positions, and merge them into a single block.

 If you apply some smoothing, you get something really convincing (IMHO).
 And this time it’s easy to navigate.
 Too easy probably.

-When working on important part of a game, it’s always good to to ask for external feedbacks.
+When working on an important part of a game, it’s always good to ask for external feedbacks.
 So it’s what I did when I started to work with Jean-Baptiste the designer.

-We came into the conclusion that the solution will be to mix the combinatory approach and some pre-made elements like platforms or other static objets.
+We came to the conclusion that the solution will be to mix the combinatory approach and some pre-made elements like platforms or other static objects.

 This is what it looks like

-Please follow ChessBattleGame on Twitter to give feedbacks and ask for new features.
+Please follow Artillery Royale on Twitter to give feedbacks and ask for new features.